nplinden/PostOMC/README.md

+# PostOMC

-A class for reading OpenMC `depletion_results.h5` files.
+A Python package for reading and analyzing OpenMC `depletion_results.h5` files.

 # Installation